razshare/frizzante-docs/src/content/docs/guides/web-standards.md

 ```

 When JavaScript is disabled, `<a>` will render as a traditional anchor, which by default
-will navigate the user away to `/some-other-page`.
+will navigate the client away to `/some-other-page`.

 On the other hand, when JavaScript is enabled, `<a>` will render to an anchor that overrides the default behavior of the browser.\
 Instead of navigating away immediately, [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is used